Frenzy-sudo/hotel_Sql-Analysis-with-SqLite-Dbeaver/README.md

 Reviews_ID for Reviews Table.

 ##   Sample Data & Queries
+* All the Results of the SQL codes are given as .jpg files you can access them.

 * Rank based on their Review rank
 -SELECT h.hotel_id, h.hotel_name, AVG(h.star_rating ) AS Avg_rating